Macular Degeneration

 - Blurred or distorted central vision

-- Difficulty reading or seeing fine details
+- Difficulty reading or recognizing faces

 - Straight lines appearing wavy

-- Dark or empty spot in the center of vision
+- Dark or empty central spots

 Risk Factors